Escaping Violent Encounters for EMS and Fire (Formally DT4EMS-1)

 Focus: Firefighters, Paramedics, EMT’s

 There is a widely recognized but little acknowledged problem threatening fire and emergency medical service personnel: injury through assault.
 The frequency of assault on our Fire and EMS providers is alarming.
 Many EMS/Fire providers have anecdotal stories of how they were attacked by a violent patient, an angry bystander or upset family member.
 While most attacks are not life threatening, the risk of serious injury is evident and unpredictable.
-EMS providers need an effective and reasonable plan on how to avoid an attack, and also know how to defend themselves once attacked.
+Firefighters on the medical scene and EMS providers need an effective and reasonable plan on how to avoid an attack, and also know how to defend themselves once attacked.
 Your emergency medical services staff requires a reasonable, liability-conscious, effective means of preventing and avoiding assault by patients, their family or bystanders.

 Our E.V.E.-4-EMS/Fire courses give the EMS provider the options needed to recognize a developing threat of assault, deflect it if possible, escape if practicable, and to defend if necessary.
 This non-violent system of prevention and avoidance takes a realistic approach to the subject, eschewing “idealistic” training concepts and methods providing your practitioner with concepts that work in the classroom with cooperative subjects following a script.
 While “easy-to-sell, feel-good” classes may appeal to many, these systems fail conclusively in the real-world where crisis creates rage, diabetic reaction overcomes reason, the mentally disabled act upon their delusions, those under the influence act with superhuman strength, and the career criminal lashes out at first responders and ER personnel even as they are engaged in life-saving efforts.
-The inevitable failures of the non-realistic, idealistic training system puts careers at risk and creates liability when your employee attempts the trained-for methods but founders, leaving no alternative other than to go “primitive” in a bid to survive uninjured.
+The inevitable failures of the non-realistic, idealistic training system puts careers at risk and creates liability when your employee attempts the trained-for methods but flounders, leaving no alternative other than to go “primitive” in a bid to survive uninjured.
 The common advice to many EMTs in the back of an ambulance to “hit ‘em with the O2 bottle” is something that this training will help to prevent.

 - E.V.E.-4-EMS/Fire is a potent, effective, and ultimately practical combination of many different disciplines brought into one comprehensive training course.
 The curriculum is applicable in every medical setting, from the back of an ambulance speeding at 60 mph, down a dark, dank hallway in the inner city, or in a state of the art E.R.
 Rather than take a “multi-member team approach”